Honor & Innocence: Against the Tides of War

 Can love blossom and flourish between an American soldier and the daughter of a German Nazi leader in the aftermath of war?
 If you love romance stories, read this book.
 If you love traveling the world, read this book.
 If you love adventure, read this book.
 If you believe unexpected plot twists are delightful, if you believe that the unbelieveable is sometimes very believable, then read this book.

-What really happens…to German prisoners-of-war held in America when they are returned to what remains of their homeland after WWII?
+What really happens…to German prisoners-of-war held at an internment camp at Camp Wolters Texas in America during WWII in America ,when they are returned to what remains of their homeland after WWII?
 If you think you know history, think again.

 Young and naïve, Hank Fischer has no idea what the real meaning of war is, only that he is willing to protect his family and country, buoyed by his belief that ultimately the common citizen and the innocent overcome the wicked and powerful.
 He and hundreds of thousands of American youth in the fresh spring of life could not really know what lay ahead.
-Never did it enter his mind he would fall in love thousands of miles from home in a very foreign land.
+Never did it enter his mind he would fall in love thousands of miles from home in a very foreign land, and experience the aftermath of the bombings of Bremen and Hamburg and the devastation of Germany while falling in love with a German girl who was the daughter of a Nazi official.

 Honor & Innocence: Against the Tides of War, is the first in an upcoming series of novels that weaves together a deeply intriguing and heart-grabbing love story with the authentic historic circumstances in which the stories of fascinating characters takes place.
 This first book in the series takes the reader through the devastation left by World War II across the European and Asian continents, following the course forced upon the two unlikely lovers, Hank, an American soldier, and Roberta, a German girl, the twin sister of a German prisoner of war Hank is responsible for.
 Hank falls in love with Roberta, and an improbable romance and death-defying escape ensues.